 Technical and academic training: training of teachers and young researchers in the universities participating in the project through 2 workshops based at two of the universities that are members of the consortium.
-20 mobilities of junior professors and researchers to receive training in the areas of expertise of these two partners are foreseen.
+20 mobilities of junior professors and researchers to receive training in the areas of expertise of these two partners have been granted.

-This training activity will be held at the University of Bologna and will deal with the tools that gamification could offer to improve the teaching to immigrants and refugees.
-The activity will consist of a workshop aimed at professionals and young researchers from the consortium member institutions who are working in Applied Linguistics and have professional interests in issues like this.
+This training activity has been held at the University of Bologna and has dealt with the tools that gamification could offer to improve the teaching to immigrants and refugees.
+The activity consisted of a workshop aimed at professionals and young researchers from the consortium member institutions who are working in Applied Linguistics and have professional interests in issues like this.

 Gamification was highlighted as an emerging trend in the Higher Education Edition of the NMC Horizon Report 2014 and 2015 and since these years the presence of this methodology in education has been increasing.
 However, it is still an issue that requires further development and proper implementation in the classroom since it is a technological reality which is constantly changing.
 The advantages of gamification in second languages teaching are multiple, among which are: the increase of self-confidence, the reinforcement of skills and knowledge and of the technological literacy, the stimulation of attention and concentration, the development of social relations and cooperation, the encouragement the use of logic and strategy and, of course, the improvement of the learning experience and, as in consequence, the academic results.

 Heidelberg University (6th-8th December 2022)